Kaiwen-W/mac_setup/macOS/settings.md

 - When applications crash
   - Don't display anything -> On

-#### Remember to press reload finder and reload dock after settting these settings.
+#### Remember to press reload finder and reload dock after setting these settings.

 # Settings changed within MacOS